Anwarul Momen: Career

-Maj Gen Momen was commissioned with 12th BMA long course from Bangladesh Military Academy in 1985.
+Momen was commissioned with the 12th BMA long course from the Bangladesh Military Academy in 1985.
 Momen previously commanded a composite brigade.
-He was the Military Secretary to Army Headquarters.
-He was the GOC of 17th Infantry Division & area commander of Sylhet Area.
-He commanded a raid on militant den in Sylhet on 25 March 2017 named Operation Twilight.
-He was commandant of Bangladesh Military Academy.
+He was the military secretary to Army Headquarters.
+He was the GOC of the 17th Infantry Division and area commander of Sylhet Area.
+He commanded a raid on a militant den in Sylhet on 25 March 2017 named Operation Twilight.
+He was commandant of the Bangladesh Military Academy.